• Historical Dance at Play: Which Way to Parnassus?

 Directing Orlando in Drottningholm

 As a sought after period stage director/choreographer, Ms. Turocy has worked with singers Jessye Norman, Bryn Terfel, Christine Brandes, Howard Crook, Ann Monoyios, Julianne Baird and Drew Minter.
 She has worked eleven years at the Handel Festival in Goettingen, Germany where she has been lauded by the international press for her ground breaking production of Handel’s Teseo in 2011.
 In New York, Ms. Turocy works closely with Concert Royal directed by conductor James Richman.
-Highlights include Gluck’s Orfeo, Handel’s Ariodante and Terpsicore, Rameau’s Pygmalion, Les Indes Galantes, Le Temple de la Gloire and Les Fetes d’Hebe,among others.
-In Washington D.C. she has collaborated with Ryan Brown of Opera Lafayette Orchestra and Chorus.
-This next season she returns to Houston with Ars Lyrica conducted by Matthew Dirst and the San Francisco with Philharmonia Baroque under the direction of Nicholas McGegan with performance in San Francisco and the Royal Opera House in Versailles.
+Highlights include Gluck’s Orfeo, Handel’s Ariodante and Terpsicore, Rameau’s Pygmalion, Les Indes Galantes, Le Temple de la Gloire and Les Fetes d’Hebe, among others.
+In Washington D.C. she has collaborated with Ryan Brown of Opera Lafayette Orchestra and Chorus in 15 productions.
+This next season she returns to Houston with Ars Lyrica conducted by Matthew Dirst.

 Internationally Ms. Turocy has worked with conductors Nicholas McGegan (Festival Orchestra of Goettingen), Christopher Hogwood (Academy of Ancient Music in London) , John Eliot Gardiner (English Baroque Soloists in London), Philippe Herreweghe (La Chapelle Royale in Paris) and Wolfgang Katschner (Lautten Compagney in Berlin).

-Ms. Turocy has been invited as a guest teacher by the Dance, Music and the Historical Performance Departments at Juilliard over the past 30 years..
-She is often a guest teacher at the Early Music Institute at Indiana University, Oberlin College, Curtis Institute of Music and Case Western Reserve.
+Ms. Turocy has been invited as a guest teacher by the Dance, Music and the Historical Performance Departments at Juilliard.
+She has often been a guest teacher at the Early Music Institute at Indiana University, Oberlin College, Curtis Institute of Music and Case Western Reserve and the Colburn School.

 Catherine Turocy began her studies of historical dance as a freshman with Dr. Shirley Wynne at Ohio State University where she graduated magna cum laude.
 She is grateful to Lynn Dally, Peter Saul, Kathryn Karipedes, Ruth Currier, Lucy Venable, Alex Martin and Miss Betsy Widmer for their instruction and guidance during her early years.
 As a ballet dancer she performed with the Cleveland Ballet under Alex Martin and as a modern dancer she has performed with choreographer Mitchell Rose and in many of her own original works in NYC.